 Scuba diving regulators are what make diving possible.
 Forget every other piece of equipment; if you have a reg and an air source, you can dive.
 When Jacques Yves Cousteau and Emile Gagnan modified a welding regulator into a pressure-sensitive demand regulator in 1943, they opened the mysteries of the underwater world to anyone willing to discover them.
-Melbourne based Ted Eldred then invented the Porpoise separate first and second stage regulator that is the basis of today's modern regulator designs.
+In 1952, Melbourne based Ted Eldred invented the Porpoise separate first and second stage regulator that is the basis of today's modern regulator designs.

 The Scuba Doctor has a wide range of regulators from carefully selected brands who all produce supreme performers in their own field of diving regulator design.
 These top quality breathing regulators offer you enough choice to find the perfect regulator for your needs.

-All of the scuba diving regulators we sell are EN250 certified.
+All of the scuba diving regulators we sell are CE EN250 certified.
 That is, they pass the requirements of the European standard for diving equipment to meet the demands placed on it at depth and under high breathing loads.
 This basically means that these regulators has been tested to make sure they will deliver gas to you at a depth of 50 metres, at acceptable temperatures, in any situation, even if you have two panicking divers demanding gas from them.

 We're here to help you select the right scuba diving regulator, octopus and regulator accessories for your diving needs.